snakemake/snakemake/docs/snakefiles/deployment.rst

 Snakemake will store the environment persistently in ``.snakemake/conda/$hash`` with ``$hash`` being the MD5 hash of the environment definition file content.
 This way, updates to the environment definition are automatically detected.
 Note that you need to clean up environments manually for now.
 However, in many cases they are lightweight and consist of symlinks to your central conda installation.

 Conda deployment also works well for offline or air-gapped environments.
-Running ``snakemake --software-deployment-method conda --conda-create-envs-only`` will only install the required conda environments without running the full workflow.
-Subsequent runs with ``--software-deployment-method conda`` will make use of the local environments without requiring internet access.
+Running ``snakemake --sdm conda --conda-create-envs-only`` will only install the required conda environments without running the full workflow.
+Subsequent runs with ``--sdm conda`` will make use of the local environments without requiring internet access.

 Freezing environments to exactly pinned packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~